 In (Han et al., 2013b), we describe a model containing strategies that explicitly apologise when making an error between rounds.
-An apologising act consists in compensating the co-player with an appropriate amount (the higher the sincerer), in order to ensure that this other player cooperates in the next actual round.
+An apologising act consists in compensating the co-player with an appropriate amount (the higher the more sincere), in order to ensure that this other player cooperates in the next actual round.
 As such, a population consisting of only apologisers can maintain perfect cooperation.
 However, other behaviours that exploit this apologetic behaviour could emerge, such as those that accept apology compensation from others but do not apologise when making mistakes (fake apologisers), destroying any benefit of the apology behaviour.
 Employing EGT (Sigmund, 2010), we show that when the apology occurs in a system where the players first ask for a commitment before engaging in the interaction (Han et al., 2012b, 2012c; Han, 2013), this exploitation can be avoided.
-Our results lead to these conclusions: (i) Apology alone is insufficient to achieve high levels of cooperation; (ii) Apology needs to be sincere to function properly, whether in committed relationships or commitment-free ones (which is in accordance with existing experimental studies, e.g. Ohtsubo and Watanabe (2009)); (iv) A much costlier apology tends to be used in committed relationships than in commitment-free ones, as it can help better identify free-riders such as fake apologisers: "commitments bring about sincerity".
+Our results lead to these conclusions: (i) Apology alone is insufficient to achieve high levels of cooperation; (ii) Apology supported by prior commitment leads to significantly higher levels of cooperation; (iii) Apology needs to be sincere to function properly, whether in committed relationships or commitment-free ones (which is in accordance with existing experimental studies, e.g. Ohtsubo and Watanabe (2009)); (iv) A much costlier apology tends to be used in committed relationships than in commitment-free ones, as it can help better identify free-riders such as fake apologisers: "commitments bring about sincerity".

-Our study provides important insights for the design and deployment of apology and commitment mechanisms; for instance, what kind of apology should be provided to customers when mistakes are made, and whether apology can be enhanced if complemented with commitments to ensure cooperation, e.g. compensation for customers who suffer wrongdoing.
+In Artificial Intelligence and Computer Science, apology (Tzeng, 2004; Utz et al., 2009) and commitment (Winikoff, 2007; Wooldridge & Jennings, 1999) have been widely studied, namely how their mechanisms can be formalized, implemented, and used to enhance cooperation in human-computer interactions and online market systems (Tzeng, 2004; Utz et al., 2009), as well as general multi-agent systems (Winikoff, 2007; Wooldridge & Jennings, 1999).
+Our study provides important insights for the design and deployment of such mechanisms; for instance, what kind of apology should be provided to customers when mistakes are made, and whether apology can be enhanced if complemented with commitments to ensure cooperation, e.g. compensation for customers who suffer wrongdoing.

-7. Apology and forgiveness evolve to resolve failures in cooperative agreements
+9. Apology and forgiveness evolve to resolve failures in cooperative agreements